eigenbooks/bayes-missing-manual/book/appendix-theory.md

 - Propositions are mutually exclusive and exhaustive if the total probability of all propositions represents all possible outcomes: $\sum_{i=1}^{n}p(X_i)=1$.

 #### The special case of binary events
 Binary events, where there are only two possible outcomes, are a special case in probability theory.
 This manual uses this special case extensively because the math is easier when you constrain the solution process to binary events.
-There are plenty of other ways to apply Bayes theorem when not analyzing a binary event, but those methods are beyond the scope of this manual.
+There are plenty of [other ways to apply Bayes theorem](other-applications) when not analyzing a binary event, but those methods are mostly beyond the scope of this manual.

 True/false, fake/real, success/failure, win/lose, honest/corrupt, etc. are examples of binary events.
 If you can say that some proposition, a, is a binary event, then $p(a) + p(\neg a) = 1$.
 This also implies that the set $\{a,\neg a\}$ is mutually exclusive and exhaustive.
 In this special case $\neg a$ is a mutually exclusive event instead of a catch all for 'everything else that could happen'.